 Together, we’re transforming lives.
 Twice.

-Strong winds and heavy rain from Hurricane Matthew destroyed homes and businesses throughout Haiti.
+Strong winds and heavy rain from Hurricane Matthew destroyed homes and businesses throughout Haiti in the fall of 2016.
 Artisans were especially hit hard losing their workshops and much of their stock and supplies.
-CRS is working with Comité Artisanal Haitïen to rebuild three fair trade artisan workshops in Petit-Goave and Les Cayes.
-This funding will allow 35 artists to rebuild or replace damaged structures and purchase new art supplies.
+CRS worked with Comité Artisanal Haitïen to rebuild three fair trade artisan workshops in Petit-Goave and Les Cayes.
+This funding allowed 35 artists to rebuild or replace damaged structures and purchase new art supplies.

 renovating olive wood workshops in the holy land

 CRS has renovated 18 olive wood carving workshops in the Holy Land.
 The majority of workshops in this cottage industry are poorly wired and ventilated putting workers and the environment at risk.
 CRS is working with the Holy Land Handicraft Society and the Holy Land Christian Ecumenical Foundation to support the legacy of this traditional art form popular in the Holy Land by creating workshops that are safe for workers and the environment.

 The CRS Global Impact Fund supported CEPCO, a fair trade coffee cooperative in Oaxaca Mexico to improve soil quality and coffee production practices.
 Cooperative members renovated coffee farms affected by coffee leaf rust and planted new rust resistant varieties.
 Coffee from CEPCO is available through CRS partner Equal Exchange.